 Construction Environmental Management Plan

-Construction sites vary so CEMPs and construction environmental monitoring is adaptative to meet the needs of clients, stakeholders and regulators.
+Construction sites vary so CEMPs and construction environmental monitoring is adaptive to meet the needs of clients, stakeholders and regulators.

 A good CEMP is: